 They had their first son Herman Grayer (my great uncle) on October 29, 1877.
 At the time of Herman’s birth, Grandma Grayer was only 16 years old!

 The wedding records for Grandma Grayer and August Grayer list his name as August Frederick Kreuger.
 My mother told me a story about the Kreuger/ Grayer name story, but I was very young and do not recall all of the details.
 I do remember that there was some sort of divide and conflict in the Kreuger family and some of the folks including my great grandfather changed their last name to Grayer.
 I am so lucky that I took notes of this discussion.
-It is funny for me to look at my hand-writing.
+It is funny for me to look at my hand-writing from my days as a young teen.
 I recognize it as my junior high/high school penmanship.

 I do not know if Grandma Grayer’s marriage was arranged.
 August was known to be a hard working farmer.
 He spent most of his time farming in Scio Township, MI but retired 8 years prior to his death and then lived at 404 N. Ashley Street, Ann Arbor, MI.
 This is more exact information on his place of birth: Hammer-Sandkrug, Posen Province, Prussia.
 He arrived in America when he was approximately 15 years old.